zuppio/zuppio/README.md

     <li>connect Zuppio to your github or bitbucket and make it a part of your CI/CD pipeline: set up webhooks and trigger deploys on commit</li>
 </ul>

 <p>Here you can log a case and our team will take care of it.
-For any other questions don’t hesitate to reach out at const@zupp.io or via contact form on our website!</p>
+For any other questions don’t hesitate to reach out at <a href="mailto:const@zupp.io">const@zupp.io</a> or via contact form on our website!</p>